stadium-software/datagrid-advanced-search/README.md

 ### Filters form

 1. Add a Grid control to the page
+2. Add a class entitled "filtergrid" to the grid control classes property
-2. Add a button below the grid with the Text "Apply"
+3. Add a button below the grid with the Text "Apply"

 #### For Text columns